Iron486/Bachelor_Thesis/README.md

 # Bachelor Thesis
-Statistical data analysis of the italian seismic catalogue from 1985 to 2020.
+Statistical data analysis of the Italian seismic catalogue from 1985 to 2020.
 The results and the methods showed in the notebooks were put in my thesis.